HarbourMasters/Lighthouse/docs/BanjoKazooie/ARCHITECTURE.md

 ### Maps

 A map is an individual room or zone.
-There are 155+ maps defined in `enum map_e`.
+There are ~140 maps defined in `enum map_e` (~129 non-unused).
 A level like Mad Monster Mansion has separate maps for the main area, the church, the cellar, etc.

 Each map contains:
 - **3D geometry** — display lists and vertex data for the environment